 4. Have questions prepared.

 An easy way to fumble during an interview is by not having questions prepared to ask when prompted to by the interviewer.
-I wrote a whole blog dedicated to this topic last year.
-You can take a look at the past article here.

 5. Role play beforehand.